Michael18811380328/HelloBlog/personal/docs/note/log.md

 ### 2018.10

-For a front-end engineer, I should use front-end technique fluently.
+For a frontend engineer, I should use frontend technique fluently.
 The main structure and basic logic and data structure.
 And I thought that I should not only know my aspects but also learn other aspects.
 The basic   network and back-end knowledge are also important.
 I needn't write back-end codes, I just know their methods and thoughts.
-And I should learn front-end parts firstly.
+And I should learn frontend parts firstly.

 Recently work is not busy (compared with Sep).
 And there are other things I have to deal with, such as tax, insurance, family tree : ) I will spend at least 20 percentages of my time and monty into future development (books and other online lecture).
 Never give up!
 Just hurry up!